runar-labs/runar-rust/runar-nodejs-api/task2.md

  DO NOT LEAVE OLD CODE BEHAIND
  REMOVE all old not used stuff
  NO BACKWARDS COMPATIBIILITY -> THIS IS A NEW CODEBASE.
 KEEP IT CLEAN AND ORGANIZED and aligned with the final design and the FFI crate nothing more, nothing less

+ DO NOT CHANGE ANYTIHNG OURSIDE THE runar-nodejs-api crate.